jtremback/cross-chain-validation/spec/valset-update-protocol.md

 `function onConfirmInitialValidator(chainId: ChainId, validator: Validator, PK: PublicKey, stake: Integer)`
 * Expected precondition
+  * ConfirmInitialValidator transaction committed
-  * CreateValidatorSet transaction for the chain with *chainId* identifier is already processed
+  * CreateValidatorSet transaction for the chain with *chainId* identifier is already executed
   * Validator *validator* is specified in the CreateValidatorSet transaction
   * *PK* is a valid public key